Ion Moța: Biography

+Later that year, on 18 August 1927, he married Codreanu's sister, Iridenta.
+Together they had two children: Mihail and Gabriela.

 Ion Moța represented the Legion at the 1934 Fascist International meeting in Montreux.
 He was vice-president of the Iron Guard political creation, the Everything for the Country Party.
 From 1934 through 1936, he served as a correspondent for Welt-Dienst ["World-Service"], an anti-Jewish publication founded by Ulrich Fleischhauer in Erfurt, Germany.
-Fleischhauer was a staunch believer in the veracity of the antisemitic propaganda pamphlet, The Protocols of the Elders of Zion, and appeared as an "expert witness" for the pro-Nazis at the famous Berne Trial.
+Fleischhauer was a staunch believer in the veracity of the antisemitic propaganda pamphlet The Protocols of the Elders of Zion, and appeared as an "expert witness" for the pro-Nazis at the famous Berne Trial.
 Moța had previously translated The Protocols... into Romanian.

 In late 1936, Moța formed a Legionary unit to fight against the Republican forces in the Spanish Civil War.
 He and Vasile Marin (another prominent Legionary) were killed on the Madrid Front on the same day of fighting (13 January 1937).
 Their funerals in Bucharest (13 February 1937) were an immense and orderly procession (see Funerals of Ion Moța and Vasile Marin), attended by the Ministers of Nazi Germany, Fascist Italy, and Francisco Franco's Spain, representatives of fascist Portugal, Japan (at the time in the early Shōwa period), and delegates of the Polish Patriotic Youth.

 On the commemoration of the deaths of Moța and Marin on 13 January 1938, Codreanu created a special order in the ranks of the Legionary units: the Moța-Marin Corps under the direction of Alexandru Cantacuzino.
 The members of this elite corps had Ready to Die as their slogan.

 A monument commemorating their deaths was erected at Majadahonda, on 13 September 1970, with the support of Franco's government.